CWEzio/Notes/tools/vscode.md

 # python
 ## Select notebook kernel
 To select a kernel, click the `select kernel` button or type `select kernel` in the search palette.

-If you want to select an existing python enviornment, but cannot see it in the list:
+If you want to select an existing python environment, but cannot see it in the list:
 1. `ctrl + shift + p`, type `select python interpreter`
 2. choose that python environment as the interpreter
 3. then you should be able to see that environment in the selection list.